michmech/biasbase/languagePairs/en-fr/readme.md

 All sentences have been manually checked.

-The file `corpus-notsure.txt` contains a handful of sentences where I'm not sure whether they contain bias-causing ambiguities or, and if they do, what the unbiased translations should be.
+The file `corpus-notsure.txt` contains a handful of sentences where I'm not sure whether they contain bias-causing ambiguities, and if they do, what the unbiased translations should be.

 ## Note on sentence-final punctuation